AtineKeshishi/MovieX/README.md

 # MovieX
- MovieX is a sample Android project using The Movie DB API based on MVVM architecture.
+ MovieX is a sample Android project using The Movie DB API.

  # Tech Stack
  * Kotlin